petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/adding-a-page-to-a-site.md

 !!! tip
     By default, new pages are included in the navigation menu for the site.
 To configure this navigation menu, see [Using the Navigation Menus Application](../../site-navigation/configuring-menu-displays.md).

-## Adding a New Page from the Page Tree Menu
+## Adding a New Page Using the Page Tree Menu

 {bdg-secondary}`Liferay DXP/Portal 7.3+`